Huitsi/ParallelOverhead/README.txt

 ----------------
 The executable binary for GNU/Linux systems is called parallel_overhead.
-Parallel Overhead requires the SDL2-library to be installed in the system as well as GLES 3.2 support.
-Parallel overhead has a few command line options, run 'parallel_overhead --help' to find out more about them.
+Parallel Overhead requires the SDL2-library to be installed in the system as well as GLES 2.0 support.
+Parallel overhead has a few command line options, run './parallel_overhead --help' to find out more about them.

 Keep the ships from falling through the holes!
 The ships can be rotated clockwise with the left arrow key and anticlockwise with the right arrow key.